alidcast/dation/README.md

 Dation, motivation:

-1. Datomic attribute declarations feel verbose and while some libraries have attempted to make it easier to declare attributes they either expect you to do so via code or create their own custom DSL.
+1. Datomic attribute maps are verbose but existing libraries that make them easier to write either expect you to do so as code or create their own custom domain model.
 2. There is no built-in way to manage schema changes in Datomic.
-Some existing libraries help handle migrations but only work with Datomic On-Prem, and none are specifically tailored toward the accretion-only model Datomic Cloud encourages.
+Existing libraries that help handle migrations but only work with Datomic On-Prem, and none are specifically tailored toward the accretion-only model Datomic encourages (specfically enforced in Datomic Cloud given their lack of support for excision).

 Design goals:

+1. A Datomic database schema serves as the source of truth (no custom domain model).
-1. Make Datomic schema configurations explicit, taking advantage of EDN and reader literals.
+2. Make Datomic schema configurations explicit, taking advantage of EDN and reader literals.
-2. Provide shorthands (not DSLs) for declaring datomic attribute maps, without sacrificing semantic meaning.
+3. Provide shorthands (not DSLs) for declaring datomic attribute maps--without sacrificing semantic meaning.
-3. Provide a reliable yet simple way to handle schema accretions, supporting attribute installs and data migrations.
+4. Provide a reliable yet simple way to handle schema accretions, supporting attribute installs and data migrations.
-4. Work with Datomic Cloud (and optionally Datomic On-Prem).
+5. Work with Datomic Cloud (and optionally Datomic On-Prem).